Educational

 Final thoughts on SDK generation tools

 Manual SDK development across languages becomes unsustainable as your API grows.
 Code generation tools give you consistent client libraries with authentication, retries, and pagination built in.
-You can ship SDKs in nine languages faster than writing one by hand, and updates flow through automatically when your API changes.
-Fern is the best choice when looking to provide idiomatic SDKs in the languages your customers use and foster a better developer community.
+You can ship SDKs in 9+ languages faster than writing one by hand, and updates flow through automatically when your API changes.
+Fern is the best choice when looking to provide idiomatic SDKs in the languages your customers use and build a better developer community.

 FAQ